pupil-labs/pl-realtime-api/docs/methods/async/streaming/audio.md

 ## Working with Audio Data

 You can easily receive audio frames and convert them to NumPy arrays using the [`to_ndarray`][pupil_labs.realtime_api.streaming.audio.AudioFrame.to_ndarray] method and feed these to any audio library of your choice like [`librosa`](https://librosa.org/) for analysis.

+??? example "Check the whole example code here"

+    ```py title="stream_audio.py" linenums="1"
+    --8<-- "examples/async/stream_audio.py"
+    ```

 For completeness, we have also included an example that shows how plot audio using librosa and rich on the terminal.

 <figure markdown="span">
 ![Audio Wave](../../../assets/audio_wave.webp){ loading=lazy }